Periods are a pain… literally. But is it normal for dancers to have an irregular (or even nonexistent) cycle?

 - Hormonal imbalances such as PCOS and various thyroid conditions

-Looking at this list, more than half can be considered lifestyle factors that are related to weight, stress, and exercise.
-These are often the culprit of one of the most common classifications of secondary amenorrhea: functional hypothalamic amenorrhea (FHA).
-FHA occurs when the hypothalamus (a small gland located at the base of the brain) dysregulates (AKA slows or stops) the production of certain hormones required for human reproduction; namely: estrogen and progesterone.
+Looking at this list, more than half are considered lifestyle factors related to weight, stress, and exercise.
+These are often the culprits of one of the most common classifications of secondary amenorrhea: functional hypothalamic amenorrhea (FHA).

 I’m not looking to become pregnant anytime soon! …So why should I be concerned?